domeengine/dome/README.md

-# DOME - Digital Objective Management Engine
+# DOME - Dynamic Object Management Engine

 A lightweight game engine which melds SDL2 and the Wren scripting language, written in C.